Lorenzo Homar: Bailarinas

 LORENZO HOMAR

-Vanessa - (mid-1980s) (with the Ballets de San Juan)A rare signed and personally dedicated, low edition serigraph on paper exquisitely detailed by master printmaker (1913-2004)
+Vanessa - (1975) (with the Ballets de San Juan)A rare signed and personally dedicated, low edition serigraph on paper exquisitely detailed by master printmaker (1913-2004)

 The blue and white Vanessa Ortiz profile with an olive wreath headress is evocative of neoclassical greek motifs - a possiible reference to BSJ's 'Pas de Quatre Criollo', a comic ballet with references to the seminal Balanchine work Apollo.